esubalewBitew/addisFixBD-Transaction-MS/TRANSACTION_README.md

-# Transaction Management System
+# Transaction Microservice System

-This document provides comprehensive information about the Transaction Management System for the AddisFix platform.
+This document provides comprehensive information about the Transaction MicroService System for the AddisFix platform.

 ## Overview

-The Transaction Management System handles all financial transactions including:
+The Transaction MicroService System handles all financial transactions including:
 - Job payments and commissions
 - Technician payouts
 - Client billing